DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.rst

 Vpins are allocated by the |EX-CS| device driver, with digital pins allocated by incrementing from the first Vpin, and analogue pins decrementing from the highest allocated Vpin number.

-For example, an Arduino Nano has a total of 20 I/O pins (D2 - D13, A0 - A7).
+For example, an Arduino Nano has a total of 22 I/O pins (D0 - D13, A0 - A7).
 Not all of these pins are available, and there are limitations on some pins:

+- D0 and D1 are used for the serial Tx/Rx pins and are therefore not available
+- D2 - D13 are the digital pins which are all available
 - A0 - A3 can be utilised as either digital or analogue pins
-- A4 and A5 are reserved for the |I2C| interface (and are therefore not available)
+- A4 and A5 are reserved for the |I2C| interface and are therefore not available
 - A6 and A7 can only be utilised as analogue inputs

 This results in 18 pins total, with 2 pins (A6/A7) only available as analogue inputs, resulting in our defined total, minimum, and maximium values as seen on the :doc:`/ex-ioexpander/supported-devices` page: